CANopenTerm/CANopenTerm/docs/picoc-api.md

 ## Capabilities and Limitations

-!> The PicoC API serves as an alternative for users who prefer not to work with Lua, offering a different approach to scripting and automation within the given environment.
-However, it's important to note that PicoC, as a language, inherently possesses certain limitations compared to Lua, particularly in terms of language features.
-For instance, PicoC does not support default parameters or multiple return values in functions.
-These restrictions may affect the flexibility and expressiveness of scripts written for the PicoC API.
-Users considering PicoC should weigh these limitations against their specific needs and preferences to determine if it aligns with their project requirements.
+!> The PicoC API offers an alternative to Lua for scripting and automation, but with some limitations.
+Notably, PicoC lacks support for default parameters and multiple return values, which may limit script flexibility.
-   While PicoC provides a viable option for those seeking alternatives to Lua, understanding its constraints is crucial for effective utilization within your projects.
+   Users should consider these constraints to determine if PicoC meets their project needs.

 !> Scripts are slightly simpler than standard C programs because, **A**) all the system headers are included automatically for you so you don't